esridc/e2e-testing-workshop/4-page-objects/README.md

 # Page Objects

 At this point we've covered a lot of ground in terms of working with Webdriver, but we've piled all the code into one spec, and that is clearly not going to scale up or be maintainable.
-So it's time to bring some struture to our test project.
+So it's time to bring some structure to our test project.

 The first thing we will do is leverage the [Page Object Pattern](https://webdriver.io/docs/pageobjects.html) to separate things out a bit.
 From the documentation...